IvanBUL85/Giveawey-Bot-Discord/README.md

   "owners":["OWNER USER-ID HERE"]
 }
 ```
-## Notes

-### Command Usage Explanation
 Basically, everything in `[]` is optional.
 Everything in `<>` is required.

-The most complex command you can have (for `mg!create` anyways) is `mg!create #giveaways -w 2 2m Test`, which creates a giveaway in #giveaways with 2 winners and will last 2 minutes.
+The most complex command you can have `!create` is `create #giveaways -w 2 2m Test`, which creates a giveaway in #giveaways with 2 winners and will last 2 minutes.
 It will have the title "Test".

-The least complex is `mg!create 60 Test`, which creates a giveaway for 1 minute with 1 winner in the current channel.
+The least complex is `create 60 Test`, which creates a giveaway for 1 minute with 1 winner in the current channel.
 It will have the title of "Test".

+### Notes
+Please install first: `npm install discord.js --save` and then `npm install`